 Traditional loan processing is riddled with errors on the borrowers’ and underwriters’ end.
 And their number increases directly to the volume of loan applications submitted.
 When you are a market leader licensed in 48 US states, like Paramount Residential Mortgage Group (PRMG), manual data handling becomes unmanageable at some point.
 Especially when experiencing record volumes of loans.

-That is why to streamline loan processing, unburden staff, and eliminate delays due to errors, the company expanded its team by five RPA bots built on UiPath.
+That is why to streamline loan processing, unburden staff, and eliminate delays due to errors; the company expanded its team with five RPA bots built on UiPath.
 Together, they automated several key tasks, including retrieving and sending disclosure packaging, and data entry, transfer, and organization.
 And the results?
 Well, if $2 million savings on improving daily operations efficiency or 40 hours of labor saved EACH DAY don’t convince you, nothing will.

 Sure, real estate may lag behind other industries regarding RPA adoption.
 Still, with all the manual, data-heavy, and repetitive processes involved, the sector holds huge potential for automation.
 Industry-leading companies have already noticed this opportunity and started to use it to their advantage.
 And you’re in the right place to join them.